 My New Podcast – I AM CEO Podcast

 The I AM CEO Podcast is to some degree an experiment.
 Unlike the CEO Chat podcast, it has a very specific focus and goal.
-It’s a laser-focused podcast of around 16 minutes with a set template of questions.
+It's a laser-focused podcast of around 16 minutes with a set template of questions.
+Season 1 featured Healthy CEOs and Season 2 is expected to feature PodCEOs.
 While doing the CEO Chat podcast, I learned how much I truly enjoyed doing the interviews.
 I also felt as if it was one of my strengths and talents that I wanted to leverage.
-I also have been able to get the process down to a very efficient process which I might cover in a future blog.
+I also have been able to get the actual interview down to a very efficient process which I might cover in a future blog.

 I'm using the podcast to achieve multiple goals.
 Primarily it is a lead generation opportunity for me for Blue 16 Media.
 It's an opportunity for me to connect with my target market and also promote a shop that I'm launching—CEOGear.co.
 Lastly, it's a way for me to network in a unique way, connect more with the CBNation.co community and create more content for CBNation.co.